Machine learning based energy-free structure predictions of molecules (closed and open-shell), transition states, and solids: Acknowledgement

 \section{Acknowledgement}

-O.A.v.L. acknowledges support from the Swiss National Science foundation (407540\_167186 NFP 75 Big Data) and from the European Research Council (ERC-CoG grant QML and H2020 projects BIG-MAP and TREX).
+O.A.v.L. acknowledges support from the Swiss National Science foundation (407540\_167186 NFP 75 Big Data).
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreements \#952165 and \#957189.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 772834).
 This result only reflects the author's view and the EU is not responsible for any use that may be made of the information it contains.
 This work was partly supported by the NCCR MARVEL, funded by the Swiss National Science Foundation.
 Some calculations were performed at sciCORE (\url{http://scicore.unibas.ch/}) scientific computing center at University of Basel.